 All-state basketball player will take his talents out of state, while a track star decides to stay close to home

 Jun.
-5—While high school graduations were nearly a month ago for the class of 2024, several student-athletes each year embark on the next chapter of their respective careers at the collegiate level.
+7—While high school graduations were nearly a month ago for the class of 2024, several student-athletes each year embark on the next chapter of their respective careers at the collegiate level.

 The Anchorage Daily News has continued tracking developments and, through reporting and submissions, we've compiled a second list of more than a dozen official commitments and preferred walk-on opportunities from students around the Last Frontier.